hobbit-project/odin/README.md

 * Number of data generators - agents: The number of Data Generators for this experiment.
 The default value is 2.

 * Name of mimicking algorithm: The name of the mimicking algorithm to be invoked to generate data.
-There are two available values: TRANSPORT\_DATA (https://github.com/PoDiGG/podigg), that invokes the mimicking algorithm developed by iMec for public transport and (TWIG) (https://github.com/AKSW/TWIG), that invokes the mimicking algorithm developed for workpackage T3.2 for Twitter messages.
+There are two available values: TRANSPORT\_DATA (https://github.com/PoDiGG/podigg), that invokes the mimicking algorithm developed by iMec for public transport and (TWIG) (https://github.com/AKSW/TWIG), that invokes the mimicking algorithm for Twitter messages.
 The default value is TRANSPORT\_DATA.

 * Seed for mimicking algorithm: The seed value for a mimicking algorithm.
 The default value is 100.